lash1937/longterm_synchrony_Cedar_Creek/README.md

     **Data listed but not used:**

-    *e001-belowground-mass-2019-09-13.csv -* found in /cleaning_CC.R
+    *e001-belowground-mass-2019-09-13.csv* - found in cleaning_CC.R
     where data cleaning protocols follow those found in Seabloom et al.
     2020 and DeSiervo et al. 2023 (see references for citations).

-    *E001-E002-Soil-CN-2018 -* ound in /cleaning_CC.R where data
+    *E001-E002-Soil-CN-2018* -* found in cleaning_CC.R where data
     cleaning protocols follow those found in Seabloom et al. 2020 and DeSiervo et al. 2023 (see references for citations).

-    *e001-soil-cn-2019-09-13.csv - f*ound in /cleaning_CC.R where data
+    *e001-soil-cn-2019-09-13.csv* - found in cleaning_CC.R where data
     cleaning protocols follow those found in Seabloom et al. 2020 and DeSiervo et al. 2023 (see references for citations).

-    *sp.decisions.csv -* found in /cleaning_CC.R and used to test
+    *sp.decisions.csv* - found in cleaning_CC.R and used to test
-    sensitivity of removing woody species
+    data robustness when removing woody species.

-    *spaabundance.csv -* found in /cleaning_CC.R and used to plot
+    *spaabundance.csv* - found in cleaning_CC.R and used to plot

 2.  **Data Cleaning**